remde/advent-of-code/README.md

 # Advent of Code

-These are my Java solutions for the [Advent of Code event](https://adventofcode.com/).
+These are my solutions for the [Advent of Code event](https://adventofcode.com/).
 The inputs are inside each challenge folder, and the main function will print the answer to the terminal.

-## Running the challenges
+Each year is done in a language.

+## 2019 - JavaScript

+- Run with `node ChallengeName.js`

+## 2020 - Java

-- Build with `javac Challenge.java`
+- Build with `javac ChallengeName.java`
-- Run with `java Challenge`
+- Run with `java ChallengeName`